tbeeck/briscola/README.md

 Implementation of the Italian card game [Briscola](https://en.m.wikipedia.org/wiki/Briscola).

-Comes with a mix task to try it out in the command line!
+Comes with a mix task to play on the command line!

 ## Installation